-Nepal’s new Constitution enshrines a federal form of governance and mandates local, provincial, and national elections by January 2018.
+Nepal’s new Constitution enshrines a federal form of governance, and local, provincial, and national elections were held in early 2018.
 The return of elected local government after nearly two decades represents an opportunity to bridge the historical gap between the state and the people.
 The Asia Foundation supports Nepal’s efforts to strengthen subnational governance, mitigate conflict, empower women, expand economic opportunity, increase environmental resilience, and promote regional cooperation.

 NEWS FROM NEPAL